bondeje/dtlib/README.md

 | `search` | find an element that matches the key |

 General implementation notes:
-- can be configured to allow duplicate keys (default) or not
+- can be configured to allow duplicate keys (default) or not to allow more `set`-like behavior
 - insertion order is stable, i.e. the sort resulting from a sequence of insertions followed by inorder traversal is a stable sort
 - reverse is done in O(1) time with an internal handle by using the member function `reverse()`, which is also compatible with `__reversed__` iteration.
 It is highly suggested not to reverse by defining a `key` that reverses a natural ordering if you do not have to.
-Specifically `a=BinarySearchTree(iterable, reverse=True)` for elements that already obey an ordering rather than something like `a=BinarySearchTree(iterable, key=lambda x: -x)`.
-The first example is the method for doing a reverse `TreeSort`: `[el for el in BinarySearchTree(iterable, reverse=True)]` results in a reverse-sorted copy of iterable.
+Specifically `a=BinarySearchTree(iterable, reverse=True)` for elements that already obey an ordering rather than something like `a=BinarySearchTree(iterable, key=lambda x: -x)` like you might do to make a `heapq` heap a "max heap".
 - in the case of duplicates, search can be configured to find the first inserted, first encountered (default), or last inserted key with the flags `SEARCH_FIRST_INORDER`, `SEARCH_FIRST_LEVELORDER`, and `SEARCH_LAST_INORDER`, respectively.

 ##### `OrderStatisticsTree` interface functions